hayeah/sike-react-native-course/intro/index.md

 # Getting Started With React Native

 In this lesson we are going to get React Native up and running.
-It's a tedious process to get everything installed, and you'd probably trip up by missing environmental variables here and there...
+It's a tedious process to get everything installed.
 Once you've got it all working, it's a fabulous development environment.

 # Setup Xcode and Android SDK